dwysocki/gracedb-server/doc/source/lvem.rst

 - by email (not yet availabe, but in the works)

+If you discover a mistake in your observation record, the best way to correct it is to submit a new observation record with corrected values and request that the old one be deleted.
+Please send an email to uwm-help@cgca.uwm.edu with something like "delete GraceDB EMObservation" in the subject line.
+Tell us which entry you'd like deleted, and we'll take care of it.
+In the future, we are hoping to make these observation records editable by the submitter.

 For more on the GraceBD event page and creating EM observation records, see `this <https://www.youtube.com/watch?v=oIJE4dTISs4>`__  helpful video by Roy Williams.
 There is a companion video on the SkymapViewer